Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **A LONG WAY TO GO: INVESTIGATING LENGTH CORRELATIONS IN RLHF;** Prasann Singhal et al
 - **CHAT VECTOR: A SIMPLE APPROACH TO EQUIP LLMS WITH NEW LANGUAGE CHAT CAPABILITIES;** Shih-Cheng Huang et al
 - **SteerLM: Attribute Conditioned SFT as an (User-Steerable) Alternative to RLHF;** Yi Dong et al
+- **UNDERSTANDING THE EFFECTS OF RLHF ON LLM GENERALISATION AND DIVERSITY;** Robert Kirk et al

 ## Video Foundation Model